BreadEaterYT/CookieClicker2024/README.md

 # CookieClicker2024
-Welcome on the github page of CookieClicker2024, a little game made in HTML, CSS and JS, this is where i will upload the code (ill obfuscate sensible parts of the code if needed)
+Welcome on the github page of CookieClicker2024, a little game made in HTML, CSS and JS, this is where i will upload the code.

-The game is in developpement and will be released on itch.io
+The game is in developpement and will be released on itch.io.